 The Remedies I Used

 1. After going to the doctor and realizing I couldn't afford the prescription pinworm medicine, I started looking for over-the-counter solutions.
-The first medicine I tried was Reese's Pinworm Medicine, also known as Pyrantel, which was about $12 at Walgreens (pictured below).
+The first medicine I tried was Reese's Pinworm , also known as Medicine.
 It is a liquid suspension that they tried really hard to flavor like bananas (to no avail).
 It is meant to be taken once, and then two weeks later if needed.
 This medicine is hard on your liver, and can make you sick if you take too much (the dosage is by body weight).
 I took a slightly higher dose than my body weight, and vomited for about 2 hours that night, so learn from my mistake.
+Pyrantel

 The issue with Reese's is that it only kills the worms.
 It works by paralyzing them, and then your body gets rid of them in the stool.
 This is problematic because even with taking the second dose two weeks later, there is a high chance that there are still unhatched eggs inside your intestine.
 Also, even if the worms are paralyzed, if there is a pregnant worm that isn't removed in the stool right away, the eggs can still hatch and break out of the female worm.
 I probably took about five doses of Reese's over a few months of time, and the pinworms did go away, but they kept coming back a few days later.